Chestnut Street Corridor

 - Proposed street sections that can be implemented within the limits of existing rights-of-way

 - New curb and gutter and a new multi-use path replacing existing narrow walkways along the north side of the street

 - Permitted on-street parking shifted from the south side of Chestnut to the north side

 - ADA compliant ramps and intersections

 - Relocated joint service utility poles, street signs and drainage inlets

 - Traffic calming bulb-outs and bump outs, electronic speed adviser sign, high visibility crosswalks.

-For more information, the Chestnut Street Corridor Conceptual Plan and Right-of-Way Feasibility Study provides details on the alternatives and the recommended plan to improve pedestrian access, bicycle and pedestrian safety, and traffic calming along the Fort Bragg Chestnut Street Corridor, while maintaining adequate parking, bus travel, and vehicle circulation on Chestnut Street.
+For more information, the Chestnut Street Corridor Conceptual Plan and Right-of-Way Feasibility Study (PDF) provides details on the alternatives and the recommended plan to improve pedestrian access, bicycle and pedestrian safety, and traffic calming along the Fort Bragg Chestnut Street Corridor, while maintaining adequate parking, bus travel, and vehicle circulation on Chestnut Street.

 The City has obtained State and Federal funding totaling $1,002,000.